spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-paas/step-13-migrate-database.md

 ---
 title: 'Step 13: Migrate database'
-description: To migrate to PaaS, one of the steps, is migrating the database
+description: To migrate to PaaS, one of the steps is migrating the database
 template: howto-guide-template
 ---

-After you have [chosen a multi-store setup](/docs/scos/dev/migration-concepts/migrate-to-paas/step-12-choose-a-multi-store-setup.html), your next step is migrating the database.
-As Spryker PaaS supports only MariaDB, if you have MySQL or PostgreSQL, you must migrate to MariaDB.
+After you have [chosen a multi-store setup](/docs/scos/dev/migration-concepts/migrate-to-paas/step-12-choose-a-multi-store-setup.html), your next step is migrating your data to the database.
+For the database, Spryker PaaS uses MariaDB.
+Therefore, you must migrate data in the MariaDB-compatible dump.

 ## Migrating MySQL or MariDB to MariaDB